jkunimune/Djastiz/word_guide.md

 ### peu
 _verb_
-	*cleverness*; the innate ability to solve riddles and puzzles
+	*clever*; the innate ability to solve riddles and puzzles

 ### pey
 _noun_